Forien/foundryvtt-forien-armoury/README.md

 ## Acknowledgments

 * Thanks to Atropos for his relentless work on developing and improving the Foundry VTT
-* Thanks to Moo Man for his great work developing the [WFRP4e game system](https://github.com/CatoThe1stElder/WFRP-4th-Edition-FoundryVTT)
+* Thanks to Moo Man for his great work developing the [WFRP4e game system](https://github.com/CatoThe1stElder/WFRP-4th-Edition-FoundryVTT) as well as for his invaluable help with understanding how to mod Foundry using JS
 * Thanks to Thoradin for an idea for arrow reclamation feature :)